How to Sell Online: Your All-In-One Guide to Selling Products Online

 When you know who you’re selling to and what you’re selling, you’ll then need to figure out the eCommerce platforms you want to sell on.
 You can start selling online on your own eCommerce site or use other online marketplaces like Amazon and eBay to help you, too.

-Successfully selling products online means you focus on finding products to serve a target market.
+Successfully selling products online means you focus on finding products that serve a target market.
 It means researching your ideal buyer and crafting everything about your strategy around who they are.
 It means creating a strategy that will help you reach potential customers, but keeping things flexible enough to make changes as needed.

 Selling on Amazon is a great way to get started.

 Once you know what you’re going to sell online, you’ll choose a plan.
 You can pay $39.99/month to sell an unlimited number of products online, or pay $0.99 for each item you sell.